nukleros/gener8s/CODE-OF-CONDUCT.md

 ## Our Pledge

-We, as contributors, members, and leaders pledge to make participation with the object-code-generator-for-k8s `ocgk` and our community a harassment-free experience for all, regardless of age, body size, education, ethnicity, gender identity and expression, level of experience, nationality, orientation, personal appearance, race, religion, sex characteristics, sexual identity, socio-economic status, visible or invisible disability.
+We, as contributors, members, and leaders pledge to make participation with the object-code-generator-for-k8s `gener8s` and our community a harassment-free experience for all, regardless of age, body size, education, ethnicity, gender identity and expression, level of experience, nationality, orientation, personal appearance, race, religion, sex characteristics, sexual identity, socio-economic status, visible or invisible disability.

 We pledge to act and interact in ways that contribute to an open, diverse, inclusive, healthy and welcoming community.